OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-17-Agile-another-take-on-estimates.md

 But it is far from being useless.
 This tells us, that even by adding this developer to the team, it is unlikely that the team will be done in less than 9 days.

-To be more accurate, the above assumption doesn’t account for the team team’s increase in delivery pace mentioned earlier.
-So since the team is accelerating (with the plateau unknown at this time) and we are bringing an additional developer, there is a chance to complete in 9 days.
+_Note: To be more accurate, the above assumption doesn’t account for the team team’s increase in delivery pace mentioned earlier.
+So since the team is accelerating (with the plateau unknown at this time) and we are bringing an additional developer, there would be a chance to complete in 9 days or less._

 # Not an accurate method if taken alone